New Pinterest business accounts

 3. Pinterest expects that any content you post from third-party content creators and owners does not violate any laws or infringe the third party’s rights.

 The new feature that Pinterest has added will definitely help business houses increase the numbers of Pinterest users.

-Later, if the services of business account creates buzz, Pinterest may start charging some fee for a business account.
-Thus, the decision to allow people have business accounts would certainly result in financially positive results for Pinterest.
+Later, if the services of the business account create buzz, Pinterest may start charging some fee for a business account.
+Thus, the decision to allow people to have business accounts would certainly result in financially positive results for Pinterest.

 At this point in time, there are no significant differences between business accounts and normal accounts.
 So you may be wondering why you should need to change over.

 However, even if there are no differences between the two account types at the moment, the introduction of business accounts can be seen as the first step in a progressive plan to offer businesses more marketing-based options than a normal account.